Braising pork chops with vinegar peppers is simply one of the best ways to cook pork chops.

 Vinegar Pork Chops Difficulty Level

 On a scale of 1-5 with 1 being easy this recipe is a 3.
 The common problem issue will be getting the chops tender.
 Pork should be cooked to 145f most of the time if it’s a good cut (besides pork shoulder of course).
 Most pork chops (unless high quality like Berkshire or other heritage breed) will be tough at 145f.
-Braising them long enough will make them nice and tender.
+If using a blade chop, braising them long enough will make them nice and tender.

 Bottom line, just make sure to cook the chops long enough to get that perfect texture and tenderness!